USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/INSTRUCTIONS.md

 * If a project is a library or something else that is intended to be incorporated into other projects, list those projects and describe their importance.
-* Customers that are using the software, provided they permit their names to be listed.
 * The number of followers, including the level of interest as measured by issues opened and persons contacting the principal developer(s).
 * The number of forks.
 * The number of contributions from outside (non-ARL) sources.
-* Letters of acknowledgment, thanks, or other forms of recognition.
 * Software maturity.

 The principal developer(s) should not feel that they are limited to these